johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   final: true
   final-runningorder: 0
   commentary: |
     This feels like a song a millennial teenager might have written during their "indie phase".
-It's been ripped right out of the mid to late 2000s.
+It’s been ripped right out of the mid to late 2000s.
 Think *Owl City*.

     The lyrics are pining, the instrumentation is ever-so-slightly overproduced, and the vocals are appropriately droning.